 Until the mid-2000s the best way to use landfill gas was almost always to produce electricity and sell the electric power.
 That was the case, unless a nearby factory could make use of the gas within their production process needs.

-Now, with the availability of off-the-shelf Combined Heat and Power Units the best use of landfill gas for many landfills is to use it to make both electricity and heat (in a Combined Heat and Power Unit (CHP)).
+Now, with the availability of off-the-shelf Combined Heat and Power Units the best use of landfill gas for many landfills is to use it to make both electricity and heat.
+This is achieved in a Combined Heat and Power Unit (CHP)).
 And, either generate electricity on the landfill for export, or purify the biogas to a high standard and inject it into the local natural-gas grid.

 To Upgrade Landfill Gas (To Make Biomethane) or Generate Power to Export to the Local HV Electricity Distribution System?